 It is possible to name the Vincent Smith School as beneficiary of all or a percentage of a life insurance policy.
 Perhaps you have a policy that has served its original purpose - to protect children now grown or a loved one now deceased.
 To receive a deduction, designate us as both the owner and beneficiary of the life insurance policy.
 If the policy has a cash value, you can take a deduction approximately equal to the cash value at the time of the gift.
 Annual premiums are tax deductible each year.

 Giving homes, land, farms, or commercial properties may offer you a variety of options concerning your tax situation.
-If you are interested in making such gifts, please contact the Development Office at 516-365-4900.
+If you are interested in making such gifts, please contact John Baldi at 516-365-4900.

-All gifts are tax-deductible to the extent allowed by law.
+All donations are tax-deductible to the extent allowed by law.